Wirecloud/wirecloud/docs/administration_guide.md

 NGSI bindings (ngsijs) have been updated to `v1.0.2`.
 This allows WireCloud to directly use CORS requests when connecting to a `ngsi-proxy`.
-The downside is that WireCloud is unable to detect the used ngsi-proxy version, so we had to drop support for `ngsi-proxy` `v1.0.0` and below.
+The downside is that WireCloud is unable to detect the version of ngsi-proxy used, so we had to drop support for `ngsi-proxy` version `v1.0.0` and below.

+WireCloud 1.1 has changed the schema of the workspace search index, you have to update this index by running the `resetsearchindexes` command.
+Also, there are new predefined dashboards, so you have to the `populate` command.

 IdM integration has migrated from `python-social-auth` to `social-auth-app-django` (see this [link][MIGRATING_TO_SOCIAL] for more info